tammysu123/Web-THEfOOD/README.md

 3. FIX THE REFRESH BUG 04.21 by ANNY

 4. FIX THE BUG OF HOMEPAGE'S BACKGROUND 04.21 by ANNY

+5. ADD THE RESTAURANT PAGE 04.24 by yufong
 ---

 ## Recommend Commit Description  ##